npm/rfcs/accepted/0000-validate-signatures.md

 ├─┬ abbrev@3.0.9
 │ ├── INVALID SIGNATURE bar@2.88.0

-Someone might have tampered with the package since it was hosted on npmjs.org (monster-in-the-middle attack)!
+Someone might have tampered with the package since it was published on npmjs.org (monster-in-the-middle attack)!

 Please report this issue: https://github.com/npm/cli/issues/new/choose